 Common CRM Selection Mistakes

-- Choosing based on name alone
+Choosing CRM software based on name alone

 Big brands are appealing, but not always the best fit.
-Prioritize functionality over reputation. - Ignoring user experience
+Prioritize functionality over reputation.- Ignoring user experience

 A CRM that’s difficult to use won’t be adopted.
 Involve end users in demos and trials. - Overlooking integration needs